Can I Short Sale My Investment Property?

 I realize I just said that you do not always need to show a hardship, and that is true.
 But you might still need to produce a hardship letter.
 You may need to request the short sale and logically layout why you need it.

 Here are other documents the lender might request:

 - Comparable market analysis.
 Your agent can prepare a CMA for delivery to the bank to substantiate value.
 The bank will most likely still order its own BPO.
 However, the CMA will lend credibility to your request.

 - W2, 1099 or other proof of income.
-These are documents that accompany your tax return.
+These are documents that accompany and substantiate income on your tax return.

 - Payroll stubs.
 The short sale bank often wants to see proof of your present income and its year-to-date numbers.

 - Bank statements.
 Full pages for the last two months from every bank account, including retirement funds.
 It is very unusual for a bank to request a seller contribution from retirement funds.

 - Listing agreement.
 This is the agreement between you and your real estate agent to sell your property.

 - Purchase contract.
 The purchase contract will contain all of the terms and conditions applicable to the sale of your property, including the type of financing, if any, the down payment and the sales price.

 - Buyer's proof of funds and / or preapproval letter.
 Your lender will want to see that the buyer is qualified and able to complete the transaction.